Reaper0x1/metawiki/docs/docker/docker-container/authentik.md

 ::: warning
 * If you want to change port make sure to change only the left one (<span style="color:orange"><strong>9000</strong></span>:9000).
+* Change the volumes mappings to your preferences.
 :::

 ## Create .env file